ShrihanSham08/Shrihan_BluestampPortfolio/index.md

 For my milestone, I had to set up the Raspberry Pi software and configure all the necessary code on my computer.
 The process was both exciting and challenging.
 One of the biggest obstacles I faced was when the Pi froze after I uploaded a piece of code, forcing me to restart the entire system from scratch.
 It was frustrating in the moment, but it also taught me a lot about troubleshooting, and how sensitive these systems can be when dealing with real-time code changes.

-Overall setting up the Raspberry Pi was fun and I learned a  lot of new things from this experience.